snakemake/snakemake/docs/snakefiles/rules.rst

         shell("mail -s "an error occurred" youremail@provider.com < {log}")

 The ``onsuccess`` handler is executed if the workflow finished without error.
 Otherwise, the ``onerror`` handler is executed.
+The``onstart`` handler is executed before the workflow starts.
+The ``oncompletion`` handler is executed once the workflow is finished
-In both handlers, you have access to the variable ``log``, which contains the path to a logfile with the complete Snakemake output.
+(with or without error).
+In all handlers, you have access to the variable ``log``, which contains the path to a logfile with the complete Snakemake output.
-Snakemake 3.6.0 adds an ``onstart`` handler, that will be executed before the workflow starts.
 Note that dry-runs do not trigger any of the handlers.

 Rule dependencies